JaimeStill/PatternsAndPractices/03-business-logic.md

 ## [Example Extension Class](#business-logic)

-The below example extensions are built on the `Item` entity that was defined in the [Data Access Layer](./02-data-access-layer.md) section.
+The below example extensions are built on the `Item` entity that was defined in the [Data Access Layer](./02-data-access-layer.md) article.
 The documentation above is meant as a primer to the concepts expressed as code below, and as such, will be expressed as code alone.

 ```cs
 using Demo.Data.Entities;